 NOTE: The above figure provides only examples, some designers may decide to select lower altitudes as this contribute lowering the propagation delay.

-The following table illustrates the number of satellites that are necessary for a constellation of satellites to provide continuous coverage for an elevation angle ranging from 5 to 10 degrees.
+The following figure illustrates the number of satellites that are necessary for a constellation of satellites to provide continuous coverage for an elevation angle ranging from 5 to 10 degrees.
 Global coverage may not be fully achieved for MEO or GEO satellite, however in this case the vast majority of the world population is covered.